Covering Problems and Core Percolations on Hypergraphs

-To study the core percolation on hypergraphs, we generalize the mean-field approach proposed for the graph case~\cite{PhysRevLett.109.205703}.
+Since the hypergraph core h$_\mm{core}$ is closely related to the MHC problem, we study the corresponding core percolation problem on random hypergraphs.
+To achieve that, we generalize the mean-field approach proposed for the graph case~\cite{PhysRevLett.109.205703}.
 We define two types of removable vertices: a vertex is (i) $\alpha$-removable if it is or can become a vertex of degree one; (ii) $\beta$-removable if its degree is larger than one and belongs to at least one leaf hyperedge.
 Dually, we define two types of removable hyperedges: a hyperedge is (i) $\delta$-removable if it is or can become an leaf hyperedge; (ii) $\epsilon$-removable if it has cardinality $r$ and is removed because it is connected to $(r-1)$ $\beta$-removable vertices.
 Consider a large uncorrelated random hypergraph $\mathcal{H}$ with arbitrary vertex degree and hyperedge cardinality distributions.
 We can determine the category of a vertex $v$ in $\mathcal{H}$ by the categories of its neighboring hyperedges in the modified hypergraph $\mathcal{H} \setminus v$ with vertex $v$ and all its hyperedges removed from $\mathcal{H}$, using the following rules: (i) $\alpha$-removable vertex: all neighboring hyperedges are $\epsilon$-removable; (ii) $\beta$-removable vertex: at least one neighboring hyperedge is $\delta$-removable.
 Similarly, we can determine the category of a hyperedge $e$ in $\mathcal{H}$ by the categories of its neighboring vertices in the modified hypergraph $\mathcal{H} \setminus e$ with hyperedge $e$ and all its vertices removed from $\mathcal{H}$, using the following rules: (iii) $\delta$-removable hyperedge: at least one neighboring vertex is $\alpha$-removable; (iv) $\epsilon$-removable hyperedge: at least one neighboring vertex is $\beta$-removable.
 Let $\alpha$ (or $\beta$) denote the probability that a random neighboring vertex of a random hyperedge $e$ in a hypergraph $\mathcal{H}$ is $\alpha$-removable (or $\beta$-removable) in $\mathcal{H} \setminus e$.
 Let $\delta$ (or $\epsilon$) denote the probability that a random neighbor of a random vertex $v$ in a hypergraph $\mathcal{H}$ is $\alpha$-removable (or $\beta$-removable) in $\mathcal{H} \setminus v$.
 Then rules (i)-(iv) enable us to derive a set of self-consistent equations: